BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

 <br>

-Run the following command the learn the node where argocd works:
+Run the following command to learn the node where argocd works:
 ```bash
  kubectl get pods -n argocd -o wide
 ```